Continuous Combinatorics of Abelian Group Actions: Continuous cocycles

 \begin{quesn} Does there exist a clopen line section $S$ of $F(2^{\Z^2})$ such that there are finitely many $S$-lines on each class? \end{quesn}

-In a forthcoming paper we will prove that there does exist a Borel line section of $F(2^{\Z^2})$ such that every orbit is covered by a single line.
-Such a line section is called a {\em lining} of the whole space.

-\subsection{Continuous cocycles}
+\section{Continuous cocycles}

-Note that the potential function $P(x, y)$ we defined in the proof of Theorem~\ref{main} is in fact a cocycle from $F(2^{\Z^2})$ to $\Z$.
-The essential part of the proof is an analysis of how this cocycle works.
+The potential function $P(x, y)$ we defined in the proof of Theorem~\ref{threecoloring} is in fact a cocycle from $F(2^{\Z^2})$ to $\Z$.
+The essential part of the proof was an analysis of how this cocycle works.
 In this subsection we give a more general analysis for any continuous cocycle from $F(2^{\Z^2})$ to $\Z$.
 The main result is that they can be approximated by homomorphisms.
-We will work in the more general context of residually finite groups.
-Recall that a countable group $\G$ is {\em residually finite} if it admits a decreasing sequence of finite-index normal subgroups $\G_n$ with $\bigcap_n \G_n = \{1_\G\}$.
-Finitely generated abelian groups are residually finite.
+We recall the definition of a cocycle in a general context.